zuxbrt/movies-app/README.md

 ### `npm test`

 Launches the test runner (jest).
+Only configured for testing with testing-library and jest - no actual tests written :(

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder.

 ### `npm run eject`